What are adjectives and how do they function?

 Conversely, and less useful to the academic, are the adjectives provided in the table below that are more generally descriptive.
 These adjectives allow for greater flexibility with regards to the nouns they can modify.
 General adjectives such as ‘beautiful’ or ‘strange’ are indeed applicable to a vast number of nouns, which may perhaps help to explain why they’re so commonly used in spoken English.

 Function 4: Adjectives can form comparisons

-As is discussed in some detail in our short course on comparatives and superlatives, certain adjectives such as ‘tall’ or ‘fast’ allow for comparisons to be made about two or more things in English.
+As is discussed in some detail in our short reader on comparatives and superlatives, certain adjectives such as ‘tall’ or ‘fast’ allow for comparisons to be made about two or more things in English.
 Such comparisons are usually made by simply adding an ‘-er’ or ‘-est’ suffix to the end of each adjective:

 Function 5: Adjectives can intensify nouns